Offering dual-sided incentives

 import { dub } from "@/lib/dub.ts"

-const customer = await dub.customers.list({
+const customers = await dub.customers.list({

 externalId: userId, // their user ID within your app